tsekityam/angular-bing-maps/README.md

 [![Join the chat at https://gitter.im/Credera/angular-bing-maps](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Credera/angular-bing-maps?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ##Project Status
-This is a project that Credera is developing as part of a client engagement.
-All requirements / features of Angular Bing Maps are driven by that client's needs.
-Once our client's needs have been met, we will be focusing on any additional features requested by the community.
-In the meantime, please feel free to submit an issue and/or PR with any features that might be missing.
+Angular Bing Maps is a project that Credera developed as part of a client engagement.
+All requirements / features were initially driven by client needs, but we are now accepting features from the community.
+Feel free to submit issues and feature requests.
+See "Contributing" section below for instructions on how to make changes and submit PRs.

 ##Getting Started
   1. Obtain source code for angular-bing-maps